ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 : The IP Version of the following IP Address field.
 MUST be 0, 4 or 6.
-Setting this to zero indicates that this capsule registers an uncompressed context.
-Otherwise, the capsule registers a compressed context for the IP address and UDP port it carries.
+Setting this to zero indicates that this capsule registers an uncompressed Context ID.
+Otherwise, the capsule registers a compressed Context ID for the IP address and UDP port it carries.

 IP Address: